Ngamo language

 Ngamo (also known as Ngamawa, Gamo, Gamawa) is an Afro-Asiatic language spoken in Nigeria.
 The native Ngamo language has two major dialects, viz, Gudi Ngamo and Yaya Ngamo.
 These dialects are spoken by the various clans both within and outside Gadaka.

 Ngamo is a member of the West Branch of Chadic and is hence related to Hausa, the dominant language throughout northern Nigeria.
 Ngamo’s closest linguistic relatives are, however, its neighbors, Karekare, Bole, and Maka.

 The Ethnologue gives a figure for 60,000 as the number of Ngamo speakers, which seems not unreasonable.
-The pre-eminent traditional ruler of the Ngamo people is Mai Gudi, Alhaji Isa Bunuwo, whose court is located in Gadaka, about 50 kilometers south of Potiskum.
+The pre-eminent traditional ruler of the Ngamo people is Mai Gudi, Alhaji Isa Bunuwo Khahaji, whose court is located in Gadaka, about 60 kilometers south of Potiskum.

 There are two major dialects of Ngamo, the Gudi dialect and the Yaya dialect.
-The dialects are different enough from each other in phonology, morphology, and lexicon that they border on being separate languages, but there is fair mutual intelligibilty, which justifies grouping them as dialects of one language.
+The dialects are different enough from each other in phonology, morphology, and lexicon that they border on being separate languages, but there is fair mutual intelligibility, which justifies grouping them as dialects of one language.
 The origin of the name “Ngamo” is not known.
 This root is used both as an autonym and by linguistic neighbors.